State of the Art #1: Aileen Cassinetto of Paloma Press

 AC: I think they actually complement each other.
 As a poet, I am able to initially assess submissions based on the quality of the writing and whether it will be a good fit for Paloma.
 As a publisher, though, I have a responsibility to the company to make difficult decisions, such as to publish or not.
 Some authors already have a platform and it’s a no-brainer.
 In other cases, the writing is just really powerful, and we have no choice but to take the risk and take on the project.
 Having said that, we had to turn down a few brilliant manuscripts recently not because we didn’t want to take the risk, but because we currently have a backlog.

-NC: How would you describe the current situation of the publishing industry from the perspective of a small press publisher?
+NC: How would you describe the current state of the publishing industry from the perspective of a small press publisher?

 AC: Cautiously optimistic.
 Technology is constantly evolving.
 Twenty years ago, who knew the POD process would revolutionize the whole publishing industry?
 For that matter, there were predictions that print books will go away, and yet, they’re still here, which is proof that there will always be readers who prefer the tactile experience of actually holding a book.
 As an example, 695 million print books were sold in 2018, a 1.3% increase from 2017.
 By contrast, more than 500 million ebooks were sold in 2018, an almost 40% increase from 2017.
 Audiobook sales, on the other hand, totaled almost $1 billion in 2018, up 24.5% from 2017, according to an APA survey.
 Given these numbers, as an indie publisher, it’s definitely worth looking into other formats, moving forward.
 From our perspective, book sales have definitely gone up: we released 4 titles in our first year; the following year, in 2018, our sales went up 1,244% following the release of 8 books (the sales upsurge is due, in large part, to an author’s first poetry collection); and in 2019, sales increased almost 200% from 2018 following the release of 5 books (with a debut novel accounting for almost 80% of our revenue).
 Interestingly, our bestselling authors are based on the East Coast which makes me wonder about regional book-buying habits, demographics, and preferences, and what we can do to create greater awareness of our other books.